RIcksenX/racing-game-web/README.md

 # THIS IS A NEW ERA OF RACING GAME!!!

-To load the page:<br>open cmd and copy the git folder<br>open the home.html with live server
+To load the page:<br>open cmd and copy the git folder path<br>open the home.html with live server